nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Biodegradable**: Pertaining to the capability of being broken down by biological processes.

-### Expanded Definition and Usage\nBiodegradable polymers are increasingly recognized for their role in reducing plastic pollution and supporting sustainable practices in various industries, including packaging, agriculture, and medical devices.
+### Expanded Definition and Usage:
+Biodegradable polymers are increasingly recognized for their role in reducing plastic pollution and supporting sustainable practices in various industries, including packaging, agriculture, and medical devices.
 By ensuring that products made from these polymers disintegrate into harmless components, they offer a viable alternative to traditional plastics, which can remain in the environment for centuries.
 The design and development of biodegradable polymers involve careful consideration of the material's lifecycle, including factors like degradation rate, byproduct toxicity, and compatibility with existing waste management systems.